ENOT-AutoDL/ENOTDataSphere/README.md

 ## Train custom dataset with MMDET+ENOT
 ### To train your custom dataset for detection and use optimization framework ENOT you should:
 #### 1 - Prepare your dataset to COCO annotation format.
 * You should have 3 .json files, like *. train.json, test.json, val.json .* and 3 folders(train, test, val) with images.
-Make folder(like 'my_dataset_name') and copy all these files into it.
+Make a folder(like 'my_dataset_name') and copy all these files into it.
 About COCO annotation format you can read here - https://mmdetection.readthedocs.io/en/latest/2_new_data_model.html
-* In 'mmdet_tools' make folder 'data' and copy your directory  with dataset('my_dataset_name') to 'data'.
+* In 'mmdet_tools' make a folder 'data' and copy your directory  with dataset('my_dataset_name') to 'data'.
 #### 2 - Prepare configs for ENOT_Pretrain, ENOT_search and tune phases.
 * In 'mmdet_tools/configs/_base_/datasets' in files 'mask_face.py' and 'mask_face_pretrain.py' set to variable 'data_root' path to your dataset.
 Set 'ann_file' parameter for train, test and val dictionaries with paths to yours .json files(train.json, test.json, val.json)